 1 April 2013 7 minutes to read

-This article might be helpful in case you are a business person with an own small company; you would like to improve the level of communication with developers or you plan to start it from scratch.
+This article might be helpful in case you are a business person with a small company or you would like to improve the communication level with a team or you plan to start own business from scratch.

 The most important team is a tester team.
 Yes, it looks strange, because many companies don’t have such a team.
 A number of companies have no testers at all!
 Every developer makes code-typos, every.
 That is why you should test code in all possible ways.
 The tester-team can be standalone, and not linked to the project.
 The main role of this team is to test code before it comes to production.